aspose-total/Aspose.Total-Products/total/en/android-java/conversion/mhtml-to-docm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MHTML to DOCM on Android via Java" h2="Convert MHTML to DOCM in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+MHTML (MIME HTML) is a web page archive format used to save web pages for offline viewing.
+It is a combination of HTML code and resources like images, audio, and video.
+DOCM is a Microsoft Word Open XML Macro-Enabled Document file format used to store documents with macros.
+It is a combination of XML elements, macros, and binary data.
+Converting MHTML to DOCM is necessary to make the web page content available in a format that can be used with Microsoft Word.

+<h2>How Aspose.Total helps for mhtml to docm conversion</h2>

-You can integrate MHTML to DOCM conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert MHTML file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to DOCM.
+Integrating MHTML to DOCM conversion feature in mobile apps can be done by using two APIs of Aspose.Total for Android Java package.
+First, Aspose.PDF for Android via Java API can be used to convert MHTML file to DOC.
+Secondly, Word Processing API Aspose.Words for Android Java can be used to render DOC to DOCM.
+Aspose.Total for Android Java is a suite of APIs that provides a comprehensive set of file processing features including document conversion, manipulation, and rendering.
+It is a powerful set of APIs that can be used to create, edit, and convert various file formats in mobile apps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}